vum-team/vum/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

-## How to use
+## Get Start

-How to create a project with vum?
+Two way to create a project with vum?

 ### clone source code directly